Lightmoll/GithubSanatize/README.md

                         .gitignore and .git
 ```

-# Contribiution
+# Contribution
-All new feature implementations or performance improvments are very much welcome!
+All new feature implementations or performance improvements are very much welcome!
 Simply fork this repo and open a pull request or create an issue.